 - Spread a piece of parchment paper over the surface of the cookie sheet.

 - Form the dough into balls.
 (I used a heaping tbsp)

 - Add the additional 3 tbsp of sugar to a small bowl.
 Roll the cookie dough balls in the sugar and place them on parchment.

 - Bake for 10-12 minutes.
 At the 6 minute mark, I take cookies out of the oven and flatten them slightly with the back of a spatula.

 - Return the cookies to the oven and allow them to bake for an additional 4-6 minutes.
 Remove from the oven and allow to cool for 5 minutes on the cookies sheet.
 After 5 minutes transfer them to a rack for final cooling.

--I have started measuring my flour for cookies because it yields more accurate and consistent results.
-I have put an approximate measurement in cups but I strongly suggest measuring.
-If you don’t have a food scale yet, you can buy one for not a lot of money and they are extremely useful!
+-I started measuring my flour for cookies because it yields more consistent results but I have put an approximate measurement in cups for those who prefer it.
+If you don’t own a food scale yet, you can buy one for not a lot of money and they are extremely useful!
 This is the one I’ve been using for years.

 I hope you try these scrumptious ginger cranberry cookies this holiday season! 🎄 Let me know what you think!
 Also, check out another of my easy and delicious holiday desserts – Vegan Cranberry Apple Crisp.
 Can you tell I like cranberries??
 Haha!
 You do not have to be vegan or gluten-free to love it.

 Happy cooking, happy eating 😊!
 Happy holidays and Merry Christmas!